donkirkby/zero-play/docs/journal/index.md

 I took some of the ideas from my other projects around writing unit tests for GUI code, and applied them to PySide2's `QGraphicsScene`.
 Most of it worked pretty well, but the fonts were different between my workstation and TravisCI.
 I also spent a long time tracking down PySide2's [installation bug].
+Both of those were easier to deal with once I set up the `travis-local.sh` script.
+One
-One idea: use `QGraphicsScene` for both the expected image and the actual image.
+idea: use `QGraphicsScene` for both the expected image and the actual image.

 [installation bug]: https://bugreports.qt.io/browse/QTBUG-84749